stanislavkrsv/udacicards/README.md

 ```

 ## Supported OS
-Tested on iOS 10.3 and Android 7.0.0
+Tested on iOS 10.3 and Android 7.0.0.
+Strongly recommend use iOS 😀.

 ## License